Sacramento murals & projects

 Del Paso Mural has survived two iterations.
 However, a huge storm did destroy the 4′ high ornamentation I added when the mural panels were repaired and reinstalled.
 Locals and my family and friends are portrayed.

 A note about the transient nature of art that’s placed in public spaces: I’ve lost count of the number of murals, both exterior and interior, for both large and small clients, since painting my first mural in 1977.
-It saddens me greatly when my work is destroyed, and sometimes, when I believe that a client should have “known better,” I’ve sued.
+It saddens me when my work is destroyed, and sometimes, when I believe that a client should have “known better,” I’ve sued.
 There are federal and state laws to protect artist’s rights.
-Generally, however, I let them go.
 Some in Sacramento, for example, have been up so long that they’re slowly disappearing.
-I’ve also learned to let go.
-No wait, there’s always a bit of lingering grief, if I tell the truth.
+I’ve learned to let go.
+No wait, there’s always a bit of lingering regret, if I tell the truth.